-Forty days before Lent, the Carnival festival rolls on.
-Dancing, food feasting and limitless drinks.
-This event is held in many different venues around town.
-Whether the partying takes place at home, in hotels or nightclubs, they all merrily take part in the Carnival before it ends on Ash Wednesday.
+The Carnival festival starts forty days before Lent.
+Dancing, food feasting and unlimited drinks.
+It takes place in many different venues around town.
+Whether the partying occurs at home, in hotels or nightclubs, they all merrily participate in the Carnival before it ends on Ash Wednesday.

 Drowning of Marzanna

-To keep traditions burning alive, one must burn the doll called Marzanna, which is a representation of an evil witch.
+To keep traditions burning alive, one must burn the doll called Marzanna, which represents an evil witch.
 A strong influence of Slavic pagan customs, setting the doll on fire and throwing it into the waters will 'perish' winter and welcome upcoming spring.
-It is a fun festival that is still being celebrated throughout Poland, especially among children.
+It is a fun festival celebrated throughout Poland, especially among children.

 Ludwig van Beethoven Easter Festival

 Every year before Easter, Poland celebrates one of the world's most renowned composers, Ludwig van Beethoven.
 A grand musical event is produced and participated by great conductors, soloists, majestic performers with a lavish orchestra.